datamindedacademy/dataframe-of-mind/5-joins/README.md

 - How many times has vet practice Digital Wildlife Care diagnosed a polar bear as sick?
 - Which vet(s) has/have never seen a weight above the 99.9th percentile?
 - Which vet was the least consistent in name capitalization?
 - Which day had the lowest bear-to-visitor ratio?
-A bear can be seen of the vet determines the bear s healthy.
-(Hint: while joins require an exact match, this questions is most easily solved using a non-exact match.)
+A bear can be seen if the vet determines the bear is healthy.
+(Hint: while joins require an exact match, this question is most easily solved using a non-exact match.)